A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world

-J2code, Jit5, J2data and J2write are used in conjunction with Espresso Coding to ensure pupils are accessing a high-quality computing education which will equip them to use computational thinking and creativity to understand and change the world.
+We are also using aspects of the Just2easy software, using the; J2code, Jit5, J2data and J2write embedded within the NCCE units to ensure pupils are accessing a high-quality computing education, this will equip them to use computational thinking and creativity to understand and change the world.

 Pupils are equipped to use information technology to create programs, systems and a range of content.
 As part of the curriculum they are also made aware of the dangers and risks associated with the use of the internet and are taught how to keep safe.

-Computing also ensures that pupils become digitally literate to able to use, and express themselves and develop their ideas through, information and communication technology.
+Our Computing curriculum also ensures that pupils become digitally literate to able to use, express themselves and develop their ideas through, information and communication technology.

 Assessment is viewed as building a picture over time of a child's learning progress across the curriculum and is viewed as an integral part of teaching and learning.

 Assessment for learning (AFL) and Visible Learning underpin all learning.
 A variety of feedback is used to inform the pupils about their learning so that they become more involved in their own learning and from this gain confidence in what they are expected to learn and how to progress it further.

 Core success criteria and learning intentions are used to track pupils understanding of their learning.

 We use the NCCE unit assessment grids where possible and gather all children's work to create a deeper understanding of each child's level of understanding within each topic.